 For example, say you just got married, and upgrading from your shoebox unit to a bigger condo unit.
-For convenience, you purchase the condo unit before you sell your shoebox.
+For convenience, you purchase the condo unit before you sell your shoebox apartment.

-You would have to pay the ABSD within 14 weeks of purchasing the condo unit; but you can then apply to get the money back, if you sell your shoebox within six months of getting your condo.
+You would have to pay the ABSD within 14 weeks of signing the Sale of Purchase Agreement to buy the condo unit.
+You can then apply to get the money back if you sell your shoebox within six months of getting your condo.

 Note that you must remain married at the time you apply for the remission, and you must not have bought more properties before applying.

 Hold on, what if the second property is still being built?